Best Exercises to Improve and Treat Your Hammer Toe

 - Lift your leg and place the ankle on the alternate die.

-- Placing your fingers in between your toes and use your hand to stretch the toes apart for as long as possible.
+- Place your fingers in between your toes and use your hand to stretch the toes apart for as long as possible.
 Otherwise, move your toe up, down, and to every side, holding each position for 5 seconds.

 - Put your foot back on the floor.